TheVeryDarkness/mdbook-numbering/README.md

 ## Updates

+### 0.3.0

+- Update to support `mdbook` version 0.5.0 and above.
+- Improve warning messages for better clarity.
+- No longer skip chapters without chapter numbers when other features are enabled.
+- Improve performance when popping heading levels.

 ### 0.2.1

 - Show a warning if this preprocessor is not set to run after `katex` preprocessor when `katex` is used.